virtual-labs/exp-div-tag-in-html-iitd/experiment/theory.md

   	align		left, right, center					Was used to align the content inside a ‹div› tag.This attribute is not supported in HTML5.
 CSS text-align   property is used instead.

-<b>Note:</b> The ‹div› tag also supports the Global attributes and the Event Attributes.
+#### Note: The ‹div› tag also supports the Global attributes and the Event Attributes.